-This tale was first published on Expatexposed.com, a migrant support and self help forum and it was written by a migrant based in Auckland.
+This tale was first published on a NZ forum which has since closed down.
+It was written by a migrant based in Auckland.

 What you say is true.
 It is a horrible tragedy and Kiwis will come together and get through this… However, and I will be unpopular, they need also look ahead.
 The government and media is already starting to mention money.
 Money that they don’t have and money they will borrow and levy.
 They already cannot cope with an economy that is failing.
 There is already a shortage of jobs and housing.